graceochie/Monitors/Overview.md

 ## Overview

-This module creates monitoring metric resources on Microsoft Azure, and is used by the Ensono Cloud Services Provider (CSP) landing zones provisioning process.
+This module creates monitoring metric resources on Microsoft Azure, and is used by the Cloud Services Provider (CSP) landing zones provisioning process.
 This module will cover both Azure Monitor resources and Azure Log Analytics metrics.

 ## Prerequisites

 - Access to an **Azure subscription**.
-- Access to **Azure DevOps** and to the Ensono **Core** project
+- Access to **Azure DevOps** and to the Core **Core** project
   - Ensure access to service principal authentication
   - Ensure ability to modify release pipeline variables
   - Ensure ability to create/modify code on Azure DevOps repo(s)